 Key Points on the Temporary Roofing Mission

-- There are five Temporary Roofing Planning and Response Teams located in district offices in Nashville, St. Louis, Omaha, Jacksonville and Little Rock.
+- There are four Temporary Roofing Planning and Response Teams located in district offices in Nashville, St. Louis, Omaha, and Little Rock.

 - A video explaining Operation Blue Roof can be found online at: